operator-framework/operator-controller/README.md

 * operator-controller (this repository)
 * [catalogd](https://github.com/operator-framework/catalogd)

-For a more complete overview of OLM v1 and how it differs from OLM v0, see our [overview](./docs/olmv1_overview.md).
+For a more complete overview of OLM v1 and how it differs from OLM v0, see our [overview](docs/olmv1_overview.md).

-## Getting Started
-You’ll need a Kubernetes cluster to run against.
-You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.

-> [!NOTE]
-> Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

 ### Installation

+The following script will install OLMv1 on a Kubernetes cluster.
+If you don't have one, you can deploy a Kubernetes cluster with [KIND](https://sigs.k8s.io/kind).

 > [!CAUTION]
 > Operator-Controller depends on [cert-manager](https://cert-manager.io/).
 Running the following command